 "Cold Wrath: The 1896 Rampage of James C. Dunham" is a book that delves into a chilling crime from 125 years ago.
 On May 26, 1896, Jim Dunham killed six people, including his wife, her parents, his brother-in-law, and two farmhands.
 What remains a mystery even today is why he did it and why he spared his three-week-old son, leaving him beside his murdered mother.

-With the twentieth century looming, Santa Clara, California was a small farming community south of San Francisco, and Jim Dunham was a family man with ambitions.
-Somehow in the spring of that year, his great plans derailed.
-We know Jim Dunham killed all those people.
-The messy truth is that we may never know why.
+Back in those days, Santa Clara, California was a small farming community near San Francisco, and Jim Dunham was a family man with big dreams.
+But something went terribly wrong that spring, derailing his plans.
+We are certain that Jim Dunham committed these gruesome murders, but the unsettling truth is that we may never fully understand why.

 "Cold Wrath" by Barney Terrell takes us through the known facts, eyewitness accounts, the intense manhunt, and the enduring questions surrounding this horrifying event.
 Even after all these years, it's important to grasp the motivations that drove Jim Dunham to unleash his wrath upon his victims.